-Alleged new iPhone battery shown in photos with slight capacity increaseAlex Wagner - Deputy Managing Editor, News Desk
+Alleged new iPhone battery shown in photos with slight capacity increaseAlex Wagner - Editorial Director of News and Content

 Apple's new iPhone has been leaking out alleged part by alleged part in recent months, and today another component that may belong to the next iOS smartphone has made its way online.
 This time we're looking at the battery, which has shown both of its sides in a pair of images sent to 9to5Mac.
 This new, thinner battery pack is of the 1,440mAh variety and also has a voltage of 3.8 and a 5.45 watts-per-hour measurement.
 By comparison, the iPhone 4S's battery is 1,430mAh, 3.7V and 5.3Whr.
 The label of the new battery shows that it may have been made in June 2012.

 With rumors floating around that Apple may add 4G LTE to the new iPhone, many have been wondering how much beefier the device's battery would be to support the faster (and traditionally more juice-thirsty) connectivity option.
 However, this alleged battery pack isn't significantly larger than the one found in the iPhone 4S.
 While Apple is said to be doing things like moving to a smaller dock connector and nano-SIM card to help make more room for the iPhone's internals, the device itself is also expected to be a bit thinner than previous models, so Apple may not have been able to significantly increase the size of the battery.